Glory Song: Background

 During the early summer of 1900, while bicycle riding with a Chicago publisher [probably E. O. Excell], for whom he was at the time preparing manuscript, he said to his friend: “I’ve got a song that is going to live!”
 He then gave the title of, and made brief quotations from, “O that will be glory.”
 He was paid $10. for the song.

 The inspiration for the song is said to have been a man named Ed Card, superintendent of the Sunshine Rescue Mission in St. Louis, MO.
 During worship services at the mission, Card would frequently exclaim, “Glory!” and he became known as “Old Glory Face.”

 Charles M. Alexander had a great deal to do with popularizing the song, even though his first impression of the song was negative.
 He wrote that when he first saw it in publication, he said to himself, “That man has wasted a page, for I do not believe that song will be sung much,” but several months later he heard it being sung at a Sunday school convention, and was impressed by the enthusiasm with which the crowd sang it.
 Alexander wrote, “It took such a hold of me that I could think of nothing else for days thereafter.
 I got my friends to sing it.
 I dreamed about it, and woke to the rhythm of it.
 Then I began to teach it to large audiences, and soon whole towns were ringing with the melody.”

 Alexander also saw college students in Kansas singing the song as they paraded in the streets, and about 800 people coming to a revival on a chartered train singing the song at the station.

-Shortly after that, Alexander led a revival in Melbourne, Australia, and printed several thousand copies of the song for use there.
+Shortly after that, Alexander teamed with R. A. Torrey for an evangelistic campaign in Melbourne, Australia, and printed several thousand copies of the song for use there.
 “The next day, all over the city inquiries were made for the ‘Glory Song.’”
 He went from Melbourne to Sydney, where the song was equally popular.
 Alexander later took the song to Great Britain.

 It has been translated into many languages.